qwacko/sveltekit-lucia-starter/README.md

 ## TRPC

-TRPC has been setup in a way that can be used as part of teh frontend, backend, actions, load functions etc.. by using `trpc-sveltekit` library.
+TRPC has been setup in a way that can be used as part of the frontend, backend, actions, load functions etc.. by using `trpc-sveltekit` library.
 Check out the documentatino on that library to understand how the configuration works.

 - Most of the TRPC server is prevented from being called from teh frontend by being located in a `server` directory.
 The exception to this is the frontend client (for use on `+page.svelte` and `+page.ts`) which is outside of this folder to allow for calling from the frontend.
 - As per the Auth section, there is an auth middleware to check the user has been provided.
 This is useful as a backstop to make sure that only authorised users can access specific TRPC endpoints regardless of where tehy are called from (Frontend or Server).